Clinical Academic Careers

 It has compiled, through the Courses for NHS staff web resource, Imperial College London courses for NHS staff in areas such as digital health, quality improvement, research methods, statistics and healthcare leadership and development.
 These courses are rooted in the university’s research expertise and will equip NHS staff with the latest skills and techniques to bring further benefits to patients and populations.
 Either online, blended learning or short courses, these programmes are open to all NHS staff, from doctors, nurses and allied health professionals to managers, technical and support staff.
 The resource also provides links to more comprehensive listings of Imperial’s courses.

 The Royal Marsden School offers specialist short courses and post graduate opportunities championing change and improvement in cancer care through research and innovation, education, and leading-edge practice.
-Courses are firmly embedded within clinical practice and drawn upon clinical experts and researchers from across The Royal Marsden NHS Foundation Trust.
+Courses are firmly embedded within clinical practice and draw upon clinical experts and researchers from across The Royal Marsden NHS Foundation Trust.